Firm of the Year

 food is getting steadily more expensive, poorer quality and smaller portions

-So the money's decent, the work is good and looks to be getting better, the hours aren't as tough as some and there's the opportunity to work overseas.
-And - as you'll be spending plenty of time with them - there seems to be a good chance your colleagues, all 500 of them, will be good sorts.
+.
+The hours aren't bad and there's the opportunity to work overseas.
+And - as you'll be spending plenty of time with them - there seems to be a good chance your colleagues will be good sorts.
 All of which should provide pretty decent compensation for working for a slightly anonymous US firm.

 Salary (1st seat trainee):

 Typical bonus as % of salary

 Group personal pension, salary sacrificed plus NI rebate